THelpin/xBrauer_Bundle/xBrauer/README.txt

 The xBrauer package is an extension of the xAct Bundle  http://www.xAct.es/ (José M. Martin-Garcia, GPL 2002-2022).
 To work properly this package needs the following packages
-From the xAct bundle : xPerm, xTensor, Invar, TraceFree, SymManipulator.
+From the xAct bundle : xPerm, xTensor, Invar, SymManipulator.
 Independent package coming with xBrauer : SymmetricFunctions, BrauerAlgebra.